yoy553/ccred/README.md

 # ccred

-**ccred_coq8.6.patch** is to add an "incomplete" tactc `ccred` to Coq-8.6. `ccred` attempts to run a syntactic reduction with *case-of-case trasformation* without eliminating the inductive variable.
-Case-of-case trasformation is mentioned by **Compiling without conitinuation** (Luke Maurer, Paul Downen, Zena M. Ariola, and Simon Peyton Jones, Submitted 2016/11/18). https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/join-points.pdf.
+**ccred_coq8.6.patch** is to add an "incomplete" tactic `ccred` to Coq-8.6. `ccred` attempts to run a syntactic reduction with *case-of-case transformation* without eliminating the inductive variable.
+Case-of-case transformation is mentioned by **Compiling without continuation** (Luke Maurer, Paul Downen, Zena M. Ariola, and Simon Peyton Jones, Submitted 2016/11/18). https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/join-points.pdf.
 It is to transform nested `match`-expressions, for example

 ```
 match (match aa with